Cache-Control: no-cache, no-store, must-revalidate Pragma: no-cache Expires: 0

 Abigail Funk

-“What Does It Mean to Take Every Thought Captive” by: Abigail Funk Palmer University (Iowa)
+“What Does It Mean to Take Every Thought Captive” by: Abigail Funk Cleveland University (Kansas City)